Al Spangler

-Albert Donald Spangler (born July 8, 1933) is a retired American Major League Baseball outfielder and coach.
+Albert Donald Spangler (born July 8, 1933) is an American former Major League Baseball outfielder and coach.
 Spangler appeared in 912 games in the majors between and for the Milwaukee Braves, Houston Colt .45s / Astros, Los Angeles / California Angels, and Chicago Cubs.
 Born in Philadelphia, he threw and batted left-handed, and was listed as 6 ft tall and 175 lb.

 High school and college career

 Spangler, nicknamed "Spanky", attended Philadelphia's Olney High School.
 After turning down a professional contract offer from the Chicago White Sox, he was slated to attend Lafayette College in Easton, Pennsylvania, with a full scholarship, but decided to attend Duke University.
 He was an All-American college selection after his junior year as Blue Devil, thanks to his .406 batting average.